Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

 Our ideas concerning the properties of the gas located between the warm local ISM clouds have undergone a radical change in the last 20 years.
 The gas between the clouds, extending out to roughly 100\,pc from the Sun in what is now called the Local Cavity was originally assumed to be hot (roughly $10^6$\,K), fully ionized, and low density (roughly 0.005\,cm$^{-3}$).
 This conclusion was based upon the predictions of the classical models and observations of diffuse soft X-ray emission consistent with the properties of the hot gas.
 This picture has since been complicated by the realization that X-ray emission from charge-exchange (CX) reactions between the solar wind ions and inflowing interstellar neutral hydrogen can explain much of the observed diffuse X-ray emission, except for the Galactic pole regions.
-[It has instead been] proposed that the Local Cavity is an old supernova remnant with photo-ionized gas at a temperature of about 20,000~K. The likely photo-ionizing sources are the hot stars $\epsilon$~CMa and $\beta$~CMa and nearby hot white dwarfs like Sirius~B. \activity{With average values for solar wind density and velocity (assuming a radial outflow at constant velocity and with a density as specified in Table~\ref{tab:wind-stats}), at what distance from the Sun does the solar wind dynamic pressure equal the interstellar total pressure for estimated values of $B_{\rm LISM}\approx 3\,\mu$G, $T_{\rm LISM}\approx 6500$\,K, and $n_{\rm p, LISM}\approx 0.06$\,cm$^{-3}$ and $n_{\rm H, LISM}\approx 0.18$\,cm$^{-3}$ (see, {\em e.g.,} Sect.~H-IV:3.2)? \mylabel{act:LISM}}\activity{Given present-day parameters for the ISM as in Activity~\ref{act:LISM}, where would the heliopause be, very approximately, for the range of ISM densities given in Sect.~\ref{sec:pastism}, assuming a present-day spherically-symmetric, constant-velocity solar wind, and the same temperature for the ISM?
-Compare your result with Fig.~\ref{Linsky-f5}.
-Look back to Sect.~\ref{sec:impinging} for some of the physics involved.}
+[It has instead been] proposed that the Local Cavity is an old supernova \indexit{supernova}remnant with photo-ionized gas at a temperature of about 20,000~K. The likely photo-ionizing sources are the hot stars $\epsilon$~CMa and $\beta$~CMa and nearby hot white dwarfs like Sirius~B. \activity{{\em Show:} With average values for solar wind density and velocity (assuming a radial outflow at constant velocity and with a density as specified in Table~\ref{tab:wind-stats}), at what distance from the Sun does the total pressure of the solar wind equal the total pressure of the local interstellar medium (LISM) for estimated values of $B_{\rm LISM}\approx 3\,\mu$G, $T_{\rm LISM}\approx 8000$\,K, $n_{\rm p, LISM}\approx 0.06$\,cm$^{-3}$, $n_{\rm H, LISM}\approx 0.18$\,cm$^{-3}$, and a movement of 25\,km/s of the heliosphere relative to the LISM?
+These values of densities and temperatures assume the Sun to still be inside the Local Interstellar Cloud rather than in the surrounding Local Cavity or Local Bubble (see, {\em e.g.,} Sect.~IV:3.2).
+Use $B_\phi \approx B_r$ near Earth.
+How do the contributions from the thermal pressure, magnetic pressure, and dynamic (or ram) pressure of the solar wind and the LISM compare at the heliopause (computed in the rest frame of the heliopause)?
+Look at Sect.~\ref{sec:impinging} for the physics involved. \mylabel{act:LISM}}\activity{{\em Show:} Repeat Activity~\ref{act:LISM} for the range of ISM densities of $0.005$ to $10^4$\,cm$^{-3}$ (as described in the beginning of Sect.~\ref{sec:pastism}), assuming a present-day spherically-symmetric, constant-velocity solar wind, and the same temperature and field strength for the ISM as in the LISM used in Activity~\ref{act:LISM}?
+Which pressure components dominate in the solar wind and ISM for the highest and lowest densities.
+Compare your result with Fig.~\ref{Linsky-f5}. \mylabel{act:varism}}

 \figindex{../wood/art/wood_linsky_f8.ps}

 How will the heliosphere change as the Sun passes through very different regions of the interstellar medium? [\ldots] Figure~\ref{Linsky-f5} compares today's heliosphere properties with the Sun located inside of the partially ionized warm LIC to a model computed for the Sun surrounded by $10^6$~K fully ionized interstellar plasma.
 The main difference between these models is that the hydrogen wall does not exist when the inflowing interstellar gas contains no neutral hydrogen atoms.
 The locations of the termination shock (TS), heliopause (HS), and bow shock (BS) are determined by pressure balance between the solar wind ram pressure and the thermal and ram pressure of the surrounding interstellar gas.
 In this comparison, the locations of the TS, HP, and BS are about the same in the two models because the high temperature and low density of the interstellar gas produce a pressure that is about the same as in the LIC.